Academy Awards: History

 For this first ceremony, winners were announced to the media three months earlier.
 For the second ceremony in 1930, and the rest of the first decade, the results were given to newspapers for publication at 11:00 pm on the night of the awards.
 In 1940, the Los Angeles Times announced the winners before the ceremony began.
 As a result, in 1941 the Academy started using a sealed envelope to reveal the names of the winners.
 The term "Oscar" is a registered trademark of the AMPAS.

+Historically, the Oscars had been the prime example of glamour in the United States; however, a movement away from both network television and award shows has led to the shift of the focus of glamour from the Oscars to the Met Gala.
+The Oscars have suffered declining network television ratings and will be moving to YouTube in 2029.